Anabelle374/ImmersiveModelLakeMead/README.md

 # ImmersiveModelLakeMead
 This code identifies the three lowest consecutive values within each trace and ensemble from HydrologyScenarios (Salehabadi, 2023).
+The results of this code was used to create scenarios of extreme low inflow to Lake Mead.
 ## HydrologyScenarios.xlsx
 This excel sheet, created by Homa Salehabadi, shows inflow values to Lee's Ferry for differing hydrolog scenarios.
 Values from these ensembles and traces were used in the ImmersiveModelLakeMead code.
 ## MinimumResultsHydrologicScenarios.xlsx